Khaleda Manzoor-e-Khuda: Background and career

 Khaleda Manzur-i-Khuda was born in 1933 in Srirampur, British India.
-She graduated with a master's degree in philosophy from the University of Dhaka and a master's in Comparitive Religions from University of Concordia, Montreal, Canada.
+She graduated with a master's degree in philosophy from the University of Dhaka and a master's in Comparative Religions from University of Concordia, Montreal, Canada.

 During the Bengali language movement on 21 February 1952, she ran efforts in running a blood drive for the injured protesters at a procession outside Dhaka Medical College Hospital.
 She presented a women's issues-centric program on Bangladesh Television.
 She sang on Pakistan Radio in East Pakistan in the 1950s.

 Khaleda Manzur-i-Khuda established a finishing school, Grihini Shilpokola Academy.
 She also established Sunrise Kindergarten school in 1976.
 She was a permanent member of Bangla Academy.
 In 2005, she was awarded the Lekhika Sangha Gold Medal for her contributions to writing.

 Khaleda Manzur-i-Khuda established a gold medal award for outstanding students at the department of philosophy at the University of Dhaka.

 Khaleda Manzur-i-Khuda was the wife of Dr. Manzur-i-Khuda, son of Dr. Muhammad Qudrat-i-Khuda, a Bangladeshi scientist and educator.
 She has a son Khaled Raihan-i-Khuda and three daughters, Nasreen Mehr-e-Khuda, Shama-i-Khuda and Nausheen Manzur-i-Khuda.